-WEEK 3: PRODUCTION PLANNING: This week we move from network design to working with internal (and external) manufacturing partners.
+WEEK 3: PRODUCTION PLANNING: This week, we move from network design to working with internal (and external) manufacturing partners.
 We present the Fixed Planning Horizon model and solve it to develop optimal production plans.
 We then introduce and demonstrate the use of Bill of Materials (BOM), Material Requirements Planning (MRP) systems, and Distribution Requirements Planning (DRP) systems.

 WEEK 10: SUPPLY CHAIN FINANCE III AND ORGANIZATIONAL DESIGN: We wrap the course up by discussing and demonstrating how to design the supply chain organization itself.
 We also introduce a case study.
-At the end, we spend some time summarizing and synthesizing the concepts taught throughout the course.
+In the end, we spend some time summarizing and synthesizing the concepts taught throughout the course.

 WEEK 11: OFF-WEEK: This is a week off.
 It is a chance for you to review the course material.